< Browse to Previous Essay | Browse to Next Essay >

 Wailers Wailers Everywhere was the title of Etiquette's third LP release.
 The Wailers were making every effort to become even more professional -- including a taking few trips in the fall of 1964 to San Francisco to conduct sessions at Coast Recorders (where that town's Beau Brummels were cutting their Beatles-esque hits).
 This new disc presented an evolving band, one that now featured Gardner's impressive vocals on tunes like "Since You Been Gone" and the "Tomorrow's Another Day," which accompanied a classic-styled Wailers' instrumental, "The Wailer," and the kickin' "Just A Little Bit Louder."

 In addition, Etiquette had began to employ the services of Barrie R. Jackson -- a 30-something publicist who'd studied advertising at Spokane's Gonzaga University.
-It was Jackson that soon brought in a fine local photographer, Jini Dellaccio (b.
-1917), who would be responsible for creating cover images for Everywhere and the next few Etiquette LPs.
+It was Jackson that soon brought in a fine local photographer, Jini Dellaccio (1917-2014), who would be responsible for creating cover images for Everywhere and the next few Etiquette LPs.
 As Dangel recalled: "The band hired this guy, Barrie Jackson, as a manager type.
 And he's brainstorming all these ideas to try and make a splash."
 Thus the band-members all began wearing laughable matching suits that were divided vertically into sections of light and dark material -- even worse were their ridiculous new new lop-sided "Wailer" haircuts.

 "All of a sudden," Dangel sighed, "the Wailers weren't the Wailers anymore.
 It seemed to me, we were trying to be The Beatles, and that's when I started losing interest.
 It wasn't too long after that that I got out of the band."
 Attempting to fill Dangel's key spot in that spring of 1965 was a serious challenge: the Wailers first tried to lure the Dynamics' Larry Coryell, then the Counts' Dan Olason without success.
 After playing a few dates with the Nite Sounds' Paul Goldsmith, the band finally settled on Bootmen's ace guitarist, Neil Andersson (another Solitudes alumnus), while Dangle resurfaced in the Rooks.